yarafe/Test/aws-fmg/examples/ha/README.md

 ## Introduction

-This repository contains Terraform modules for deploying Fortinet FortiManager on AWS.
-The modules provide a comprehensive solution for centralized security logging and reporting in AWS environments.
+This repository contains Terraform modules for deploying Fortinet FortiManager on AWS in a High Availability (HA) pair.
+FortiManager provides centralized management of Fortinet devices configuration, policy and object management, device provisioning, and firmware control across the environment.
+The module automates the compute, networking, IAM, and security-group resources required for an active-passive cluster with VRRP-based automatic failover.

 ## Architecture & Design